 First, try resetting your display to default.
 This is done from the main screen by holding the middle (Power) and top (+) button on your display at the same time.
 Select reset to default 'yes' and hold the middle button to enter that setting.
 These steps can be reviewed in our display tutorials:

-After you have checked your connections and reset your display.
+After you have reset your display, checked external connections, and taken pictures.
 It is an appropriate time to contact our support team.